-8. DISTRICT OF COLUMBIA PUBLIC CHARTER SCHOOL BOARD CONTRACT:
+9. DISTRICT OF COLUMBIA PUBLIC CHARTER SCHOOL BOARD CONTRACT:

 The Charter School was approved by the District of Columbia Public Charter School Board to operate a charter school in the District of Columbia.
-The District of Columbia Public Charter School Board (DCPCSB) is responsible for the ongoing oversight of the School's fiscal management and academic acceptability.
+The District of Columbia Public Charter School Board (DCPCSB) is responsible for the ongoing oversight of the Charter School's fiscal management and academic acceptability.
 The contract dated July 1, 2013, provides for a 15-year charter effective the date of first operation.
 If not renewed, the charter contract will expire on or about July 1, 2028.
 The charter contract may be renewed for successive 15-year periods if the DCPCSB deems that the Community College Preparatory Academy is in compliance with its charter contract and District statutory provisions.
 In addition, in accordance with the Charter School Act, the DCPCSB is required to review Community College Preparatory Academy's charter every five years, with the first such review scheduled for 2018.
-The DCPCSB may revoke (or not renew) a charter school contract if a school violates applicable law, materially violates the charter contract or fails to meet the student academic achievement expectations set forth in the charter contract.
-Consequently, management does not anticipate non-renewal or revocation of its charter.
+The DCPCSB may revoke (or not renew) a charter school contract if a school violates applicable law, materially violates the charter contract or fails to meet the student academic achievement expectations set forth in the charter.